 Adding to the strength of the interpretation of these verses by the Sunni, Salafi and Wahabi Muslims are Hadiths like this:

 Narrated Abu Huraira: The people said, "O Allah's Apostle!
 Shall we see our Lord on the Day of Resurrection?"
 He replied, "Do you have any doubt in seeing the full moon on a clear (not cloudy) night?"
 They replied, "No, O Allah's Apostle!"
 He said, "Do you have any doubt in seeing the sun when there are no clouds?"
 They replied in the negative.
 He said, "You will see Allah (your Lord) in the same way.
 On the Day of Resurrection, people will be gathered and He will order the people to follow what they used to worship.
 So some of them will follow the sun, some will follow the moon, and some will follow other deities; and only this nation (Muslims) will be left with its hypocrites.
 Allah will come to them and say, 'I am Your Lord.'
 They will say, 'We shall stay in this place till our Lord comes to us and when our Lord will come, we will recognize Him.
 Then Allah will come to them again and say, 'I am your Lord.'
 They will say, 'You are our Lord.'
 Allah will call them, and As-Sirat (a bridge) will be laid across Hell and I (Muhammad) shall be the first amongst the Apostles to cross it with my followers.
 Nobody except the Apostles will then be able to speak and they will be saying then, 'O Allah!
 Save us.
 O Allah Save us.' ...
-[A trimmed version of Hadith 1.770 from Sahih Bukhari]
+[A trimmed version of Hadith 1.770 from Sahih Bukhari]and another hadith is:

-The verses and the hadiths together form a strong argument in their case, however the interpretation of the verses and the actual hadiths associated with this verse are rejected by the majority of Shia Muslims primarily due to the hadiths being viewed as unreliable.
+Narrated 'Adi bin Hatim: Allah's Apostle said, "There will be none among you but his Lord will speak to him, and there will be no interpreter between them nor a screen to screen Him."
+[Sahih Bukhari Vol9, Book 93, No.535]The verses and the hadiths together form a strong argument in their case, however the interpretation of the verses and the actual hadiths associated with this verse are rejected by the majority of Shia Muslims primarily due to the hadiths being viewed as unreliable.
 Also, they argue that the word "nadhirah" in the Arabic language is said to mean 'looking towards' and does not mean "seeing".
 Often it is said: "nadhartu ilal-hilal falam arahu" which means "I looked towards the new moon (crescent) but I did not see it."
 Therefore, the verse does not imply that they will see God.
 According to the Shia interpretation, the verse means that they will be looking forward to the blessings of Allah.
 They believe it to be metaphorical and the reasons to this viewpoint is that there is no reason that Allah would become visible to His creation on Judgment day and also Allah would

 become limited to the sight of man while we acknowledge Allah is not and cannot become limited, even in heaven.
 Another reason why the Shia believe it is metophrical is that the verses show a contrast between the believers and unbelievers on that day - that the unbelievers have (1) gloomy faces, (2) expect calamity while the believers have (1) bright faces, (2) (Are looking to their Lord) expecting blessings.
 Another point the Shia make is that when man is resurrected he will be resurrected in body and will have the same eyes and other body parts as he was with before he died even to the detail of the finger prints.
 Those same eyes cannot see their Lord!
 What about the people who are blind from birth or at their death?
 The Shia Muslims say it is possible that Allah 'appears' to them behind a 'veil' just like He did to Moses behind the burning bush but God Himself cannot be seen!